CSIS-NLU/Open-Science-101/Group-Projects/Asteroid Project/readme.md

-# Team AstroPioneers: Analysis of Asteroid Data Observations:
+# Team AstroPioneers: Analysis of Asteroid Data Observations

 **Descripton of Research**: